odersky/scala/spec/06-expressions.md

 to expressions ($e_1 , \ldots , e_m$) of types $S_1, \ldots , S_m$.

 It is an error if none of the members in $\mathscr{B}$ is applicable.
 If there is one single applicable alternative, that alternative is chosen.
-Otherwise, let $\mathscr{CC}$ be the set of applicable alternatives which don't employ any default argument in the application to $e_1 , \ldots , e_m$.

-It is again an error if $\mathscr{CC}$ is empty.
-Otherwise, one chooses the _most specific_ alternative among the alternatives in $\mathscr{CC}$, according to the following definition of being "as specific as", and "more specific than":
+Otherwise, one chooses the _most specific_ alternative among the alternatives in $\mathscr{B}$, according to the following definition of being "as specific as", and "more specific than":

 <!--